splunk/public-o11y-docs/alerts-detectors-notifications/autodetect-list.rst

 - Description: Alerts when there is no active controller in a cluster.
 - SignalFlow function: See the function in :new-page:`SignalFlow library <https://github.com/signalfx/signalflow-library/blob/master/library/signalfx/detectors/autodetect/infra/kafka/broker.flow#L5>` repository on GitHub.

-The following table shows customizable arguments for this detector:
+The following table shows customizable arguments for this detector.
+To learn how to use and customize AutoDetect detectors, see :ref:`autodetect`.r:

 .. list-table::
    :header-rows: 1